Construction on the Legacy Trail extension is expected to begin mid-2020.

 By end of 2022 – Ground-level Trail Completion!

-Shortly Thereafter – Completion of the Clark Road and Bee Ridge Road overpasses.
+2023 – 2024 – Work begins on the Clark Road and Bee Ridge Road overpasses.
 With the recent realignment of responsibilities, FDOT will be responsible for building the overpasses.
 They are now engaged in preliminary budgeting and design work and there is no estimate for a completion date at this time.
 The overpass at Clark and McIntosh roads will be particularly complex because the overpass will now be part of the project to straighten McIntosh Road at this intersection.

 Connector to North Port